simbarras/celeritas-docs/conference-papers/chep-2021/code-arch.md

 numerous smaller components and interfaces with as few other components as possible.

+As an example of the granularity of classes, consider the sampling of secondaries from a model.
+In contrast to the virtual `G4VModel::sample_secondaries` member function in Geant4, each model in Celeritas defines an independent function-like object for sampling secondaries.
+Each `Interactor` class is analogous a C++ standard library "distribution": the distribution parameters (including particle properties, incident particle energy, and incident direction) are class construction arguments, and the function-like `Interactor::operator()` takes as its sole input a random number generator and returns an `Interaction` object, which encodes the change in state to the particle and the secondaries produced.

 ## Data model

 Software for heterogeneous architectures must manage independent